rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 Please read the [lifecycle of a proposal](../houston/pdao#lifecycle-of-a-pdao-proposal) before proceeding.
 It'll explain the differences between all the voting periods and the actions that can be taken during each period.

-This page will walk you though the steps required for participating in on-chain pDAO proposals.
+This rest of this page will walk you though the steps required for participating in on-chain pDAO proposals.

 ## Initializing Voting